 Interestingly, the town’s original walls were built by King Sancho I who gave Covilhã its first charter in 1186.

-There’s much to see in the environs and a car is needed to take the short drive up the glacial valley from Covilhã to Torre, the highest point (1,993 metres/6,539 feet) on mainland Portugal.
-Close by, the ski runs of Penhas da Saude offer the best conditions during the months of January, February and March.
+There’s much to see in the environs and a car is needed to take the short drive up the glacial valley from Covilhã to Torre, the highest point (1,993 metres/6,539 feet) on mainland Portugal in the heart of the Serra da Estrela mountains.
+Close by, the ski runs of Penhas da Saúde offer the best conditions during the months of January, February and March.